AninditaBasu/pi-projects/topics/clock_chime.md

 # {{ page.title }}

+There was a time when meadow, grove, and stream, the earth, and every common sight, was apparelled in celestial light.
+It is not now as it hath been of yore.
+The things which I have seen I now can see no more.
+One such thing is a grandfather clock, that let out stately dings on the hour, every hour.

 In this tutorial, I show you how to use a Raspberry Pi 4 computer and an external speaker to simulate the chimes of a grandfather clock.
 Along the way, I explain how to set up a headless Raspberry Pi computer, and write Python code on it.
 It doesn't matter if you don't know Python, because I'll provide the entire code for you to copy and use.

 -  [Materials](#materials)